-Lois Lane was a Pulitzer Prize-winning journalist who had reported from the front lines of war zones.
+Lois Lane was a Pulitzer Prize-winning journalist who reported from the front lines of war zones.
 But the biggest scoop of her career came when she looked out the portal of a plunging space-plane and witnessed a flying hero, whom she dubbed “Superman”.

 There have been dozens of Lois Lane actresses over the years, but some were better than others.
-Noel Neill was the first actress to play Clark Kent’s leading lady on the big screen in the Superman serials in 1948.
+Noel Neill was the first actress to play Clark Kent’s leading lady on the big screen in the Superman series in 1948.
 Margot Kidder played Lois Lane in Superman I-IV movies.

 Kate Bosworth and Amy Adams both took turns playing Lois Lane in Superman Returns (2006) and the recent Justice League films.
 And these are the nominees for the best Lois Lane actress: Erica Durance, Margot Kidder, Amy Adams, Teri Hatcher, Noel Neill, Kate Bosworth, Dana Delany, and Grey DeLisle Ego.

 Who is the Best Superman Actress?
 Vote Below

 My answer: Teri Hatcher.
 Her portrayal on the “Lois & Clark” TV show was definitely an unforgettable one.
 Hatcher gives fans everything they could possibly want from Lois Lane and I love her for it.

 Supergirl vs Supergirl Actresses